open-source-ideas/ideas/README.md

 To see track the progress of the initiative it self, see the [_Open Source Ideas Initiative planning_ project board](https://github.com/mikaelbr/open-source-ideas/projects/2).
 And see all projects that has been [completed through this initiative](./COMPLETED.md).

+This project adheres to the [Contributor Covenant code of conduct](./CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## How it works

 Remember to watch the repo to get updates of all issues and comments.